SpoopyBlob/James-Apprenticeship-CV/README.md

 "DocPro-S" is a project I'm currently working on, it's a document processing system for .txt files.
 I'm using my newly found knowledge of linked lists, stacks, queues, OS and shutil modules to create my project.
 I plan to add a File Manifesto, organise my file repository by date and much more.
 Here is a link to the git repository: https://github.com/SpoopyBlob/DocPro-S-WIP-very-early-stages-

 "Contacts.c" is a small project I'm working on that will dynamically store contact information, name and number in memory.
 For a low-level language such as C, this will be a great learning experience for producing programs that allocate memory based on the program's needs.
+Link to repository: https://github.com/SpoopyBlob/Contacts-Project